Interests

 Embodiment and Phenomenology

-Valeria Spacciante is a PhD candidate in the Classics Department and in the Institute for Comparative Literatures and Societies.
+Valeria Spacciante is a PhD candidate in the Classics Department and in the Institute for Comparative Literature and Society.
 Originally from Southern Italy, Valeria was trained in Classical Philology and Comparative Literature at the University of Pisa and Scuola Normale Superiore, where she earned a BA in Classics and an MA in Classical Philology.
 Her research combines rigorous textual analysis with critical theory and ranges from postclassical literature to contemporary classical receptions in the anglophone world.
-Valeria's scholarly agenda is driven by the question of how societies exploit the social capital associated with classical antiquity for social exclusion and how this affects the social categories who are left out.
-Her research appears in international academic journals such as "Classical Philology,"“Classical Receptions Journal," "Dioniso," and "Whatever" and in public-facing venues like "Public Books."
+Valeria's scholarly agenda is driven by the question of how societies exploit the social capital associated with classical antiquity for social exclusion and how this affects those who are left out.
+Her research appears in international academic journals such as "Classical Philology," “Classical Receptions Journal," "Dioniso," and "Whatever," and in public-facing venues like "Public Books."

 In her free time, Valeria enjoys traveling and exploring New York City's art scene.
 Naturally curious, she is always eager for new encounters and experiences!